cilium/cilium/Documentation/gettingstarted/encryption.rst

 Transparent Encryption (beta)
 *****************************

-This guide explains how to configure Cilium to use IPSec based transparent encryption using Kubernetes secrets to distribute the IPSec keys.
-After this configuration is complete all traffic between Cilium managed endpoints, as well as Cilium managed host traffic, will be encrypted using IPSec.
+This guide explains how to configure Cilium to use IPsec based transparent encryption using Kubernetes secrets to distribute the IPsec keys.
+After this configuration is complete all traffic between Cilium managed endpoints, as well as Cilium managed host traffic, will be encrypted using IPsec.
 This guide uses Kubernetes secrets to distribute keys.
 Alternatively, keys may be manually distributed but that is not shown here.

 .. note::